Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Introduction

 When data collection resources are scarce, targeted sampling methods in epidemiology have offered highly efficient research designs.
 In contrast to \textit{analysis}-based re-sampling procedures, epidemiologic sampling methods are defined at the \textit{design} stage of studies prior to data collection.
-One well-known sampling method is the case-control design (\cite{prentice1979logistic}), where collected samples may be appropriately analyzed using a logistic regression model, and has the attractive advantage that estimation proceeds as if a simple random sample were collected (although the regression intercept is biased).
-Sampling designs such as the case-control, where expensive data ascertainment is based on strata defined by values of a cheaper auxiliary variable, may be viewed as special cases of the general two-phase sampling design (\cite{neyman1934two, chatterjee2003pseudoscore}).
-In the context of effect estimation, targeted sampling through two-phase has been shown to provide efficiency over simple random sampling (\cite{zhao2009likelihood, mcisaac2014response}), especially when using sampling variables that are highly correlated and informative for the outcome (\cite{zhao2012design}).
+A well-known example is the case-control design (\cite{prentice1979logistic}), where expensive data ascertainment is based on strata defined by values of a cheaper auxiliary variable and may be viewed as special cases of the general two-phase sampling design (\cite{neyman1934two, chatterjee2003pseudoscore}).
+In the context of effect estimation, targeted sampling through two-phase designs has been shown to provide efficiency over simple random sampling (\cite{zhao2009likelihood, mcisaac2014response}), especially when using sampling variables that are highly correlated and informative for the outcome (\cite{zhao2012design}).
 However, the effect of selectively sampled training data on ultimate machine-learning prediction accuracy has not been thoroughly investigated.\\